wfwan/gpt-oss-mi300x/README.md

 # GPT-OSS 120B on AMD MI300X with vLLM
-Deploy OpenAI's GPT-OSS 120B model on AMD MI300X using vLLM with AMD ROCm and AITer
+This project documents the deployment of OpenAI's GPT-OSS 120B model on AMD Instinct MI300X (192GB HBM3) via AMD Developer Cloud.
+It uses vLLM as the inference engine with ROCm backend, achieving 9.7 tokens/s generation throughput on a 120B parameter model.

 ## Hardware
 - GPU: AMD Instinct MI300X